labonneimpression/pix2chocolate/README.md

 1. Drop heightmap SVG file in directory, run manually Blender rendering, show chocolate render offline
 1. Drop any image (logo (vector or raster), face, landscape, object), for logos (or low-color solid backgrounded images only) run auto-crop/center/rotate manually, generate heightmap generation manually, run manually Blender rendering, show chocolate render offline
 1. (current) Drop an image, run 1 command only for the last step, show chocolate render offline
-1. Same as before, but do a 3d rendering preview of multiple images on one circle path (ie. camera rotation only on the X-Y plan)
+1. Same as before, but do a 3d rendering preview of multiple images on one circle path (ie. camera rotation only on the X-Y plan) (see [CloudImage](https://github.com/scaleflex/js-cloudimage-360-view))
 1. In a different project:
     1. wrap this with an encrypted REST API,
     1. wrap this REST API with JS web form.